 About the Project

-The City of Rochester Vacuum Oil - South Genesee River Brownfield Opportunity Area provides an exciting opportunity for the study area and City to plan, design, and begin implementing targeted investment projects which support and enhance on-going revitalization efforts in the neighborhood.
+The City of Rochester Vacuum Oil - South Genesee River Brownfield Opportunity Area (VOBOA) provides an exciting opportunity for the study area and City to plan, design, and begin implementing targeted investment projects which support and enhance on-going revitalization efforts in the neighborhood.
 The redevelopment of the former industrial sites along the waterfront, as well as other vacant and underutilized parcels, will build upon recent redevelopment successes, including Brooks Landing and Carlson Commons.

 Participation in the BOA Program will help to stimulate further investment in the neighborhood and will seek to bring in new businesses and industries, create new employment opportunities, improve access to the City’s waterfront and enhance the overall quality-of-life for residents.
 Please see the BOA Program page of this website for additional information about the New York State Brownfield Opportunity Area Program.